Emanant and emergent symmetry-topological-order from low-energy spectrum: Acknowledgments

 \section{Acknowledgments}

 We thank Leon Balents and Christopher Mudry for insightful discussions.
 This research was supported in part by grant no.\ NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 This work was partially supported by NSF grant DMR2022428 and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651446, XGW).
-ZJC acknowledges support from Kurt Forrest Foundation Fellowship. {\"OMA} is also supported by Swiss National Science Foundation (SNSF) under grant no.\ P500PT-214429.
+ZJC acknowledges support from Kurt Forrest Foundation Fellowship.
+ZJC thanks IJM for support and encouragement during her undergraduate studies and beyond. {\"OMA} is also supported by Swiss National Science Foundation (SNSF) under grant no.\ P500PT-214429.
+CX is supported by the Simons Foundation through the Simons Investigator program.

 \begin{widetext}